0x416c616e/0x416c616e.github.io/_posts/2019-01-10-day-15-title-goes-here.md

 **So what does this mean for me?**

 It means I might be able to create issues or pull requests telling people to remove this sensitive login information from their repos, and also include some basic steps for how they can do it.

+## Next project idea

+Should my next project after the static site generator be to make a Python/Django ticketing system?
+Since I've had a lot of trouble with osTicket, maybe I should just make my own ticketing system.
+It's just like how I didn't like a lot of things about Jekyll and that's why I'm making my own site generator.

+## Healthcare paperwork

+Spent an inordinate amount of time on healthcare paperwork today.
+The healthcare stuff I might do in the near future might put this #100daysofcode thing on hiatus.
+Health is a little more important than having an uninterrupted coding streak of 100 days.